Džemail Suljević: Party of Democratic Action

 Suljević joined the SDA after the return of multi-party politics to Serbia in 1990.

 In 1991, the Bosniak National Council of the Sandžak organized a referendum on the autonomy of the region in which the "Yes" side won a landslide victory.
 (The Serbian government did not recognize the vote as legitimate.)
 Suljević has frequently cited this vote as affirming this autonomous status of the Sandžak region and has rejected efforts to identify the Bosniak community as simply one among many national minority groups in Serbia.
 He represented both the SDA and the national council in Turkey from 1993 to 1996.

 The SDA contested the 1996 Yugoslavian parliamentary election and the concurrent 1996 Serbian local elections at the head of the List for Sandžak alliance.
 Suljević received the lead position on the group's electoral list for Užice in the Yugoslavian election; the list did not win any mandates in the district, and he was not elected.
 He was, however, elected to the Sjenica municipal assembly in the local elections; the SDA won a majority of seats in the municipality, and he was chosen afterward as its mayor.
-He served in this role for three years before resigning in late 1999.
+According to a 2010 article in Danas, he resigned from this role in early 2000.

 Suljević also received the first position on the electoral list of the List for Sandžak in Užice in the 1997 Serbian parliamentary election and was elected when it won a single mandate in the division.
 He served in the national assembly as an opposition member.
 In February 1999, he accused Serbian state media of refusing to cover speeches by himself and fellow SDA member Fevzija Murić.

 He indicated his intention to resign from the Serbian parliament in April 2000, citing multiple instances of the assembly president denying him the right to speak.
 Ultimately, though, he did not stand down.